 Changing behaviour and reducing discrimination

-We measure levels of discrimination by asking 1,000 people who have a diagnosed mental illness and have recently been in contact with secondary mental health services, about the discrimination they face in 21 different areas of their lives.
+We measure levels of discrimination by asking people who have a diagnosed mental health problem, and are accessing secondary mental health services, about the discrimination they face in 21 different areas of their lives.
 The areas of life we ask about range from family, friends and social life (which Time to Change is directly targeting) to areas affected by the wider policy context such as housing, benefits and the police.

 The link between our campaign and improved attitudes and behaviour